whatshubhamdoes/Kaliedoscope_ASE/README.md

-# ase-assignment-whatshubhamdoes

-<br> Title : Simulating movement of an animated and digital Kaleidoscope <br>
+# Title : Simulating movement of an animated and digital Kaleidoscope

 <br> Objective : To create a software and visual artefact that simulates the movement of an animated and digital Kaleidoscope using Frame Buffer Object, Shaders and Ray Marching<br>